BASFProject-2018spring/ABOUT/README.md

 ## GUI, auto-updates, CSV export, R^2 calculations...

-This is really just for the convenience of clients.
+This is just for the convenience of clients so they don't need to write additional code to process the inference txts.
 Documents are [here](https://github.com/BASFProject-2018spring/GUI).